-The ten largest property taxpayers accounted for approximately 9.31% of the City's 2019 taxable assessed valuation.
-2020 information is not currently available.
+The ten largest property taxpayers accounted for approximately 8.84% of the City's 2020 total assessed valuation.

 Source: Department of Finance, City of New Orleans.

 Property Tax Collections

 The following table shows the percentage of the total property tax collections in the City and all other tax recipient entities in the Parish in each year from 2011 through 2020: